Neighbourhood Plan

 Environment- Jeremy Davidson

-Communications and Engagement: Erin Walton and Pete Fitch
+Communications and Engagement: Erin Walton

 We are delighted to confirm that the Group has received a £10,000 grant from the Department for Levelling Up, Housing and Community to assist with the important initial scoping stage of the Neighbourhood Plan.
 This means that the Group now has access to expert consultants to ensure all aspects of the Plan meet rigorous legal requirements.